Lawyers Who Can Answer Your Questions About Custody

 A. Yes, under certain circumstances, grandparents and other extended relatives can be granted temporary or permanent legal or physical custody of the child. .

-Q. Can a teenage change the custody order, to go live with the other parent?
+Q. Can a teenager change the custody order, to go live with the other parent?.

 A. Up until children are 18, they are minors and cannot assign themselves under the custody of the noncustodial parent.